An interview with Luc Tuymans

 Looking today at the works of Luc Tuymans, the most important figurative painter to emerge in the last three decades, it’s easy to forget just how strange they looked to the art world of the 1980s.
 Time has made them less unusual, but not less perplexing.
 His stern, almost banal paintings depict some of the most violent passages of history — Belgian colonialism, the Holocaust, the war in Iraq — with unsettling economy and washed-out colors: grays, ochres, and bilious blues and greens.
 He paints each one in a single day, and almost always draws his imagery from photographs, films, or his own iPhone.
-(One source image, of a populist Belgian politician, is the subject of an ongoing dispute: the photographer accused him of plagiarism and won substantial damages, though Tuymans is appealing.)
+(One source image, of a populist Belgian politician, was the subject of an ugly dispute: the photographer accused him of plagiarism and won substantial damages, though she and Tuymans later settled.)

 Tuymans’s office lies near the port of Antwerp — his studio is a short walk away, hiding in a courtyard.
 On the day we meet he wears all black, a little white paint speckling one of his trouser legs.
 He lights cigarettes with the regularity of a metronome.
 We speak about Flemish art history, the meaning of novelty, and the unpromising future of Europe, and though he speaks boldly he isn’t ever careless: his words are as precise as his paintings are murky. × Jason Farago

 For years, whenever you’ve spoken about the history of painting, you’ve always come back to Jan van Eyck as a model of artistic discipline.
 I’m always surprised when you invoke Van Eyck — the intellectual appeal is clear, but I don’t see the reflection in your own painting.
 Can you tell me what Van Eyck has meant to you?